Skip to main content

 Notes and outlook

-• Different Young's moduli of clamped parts
+• Different Young's moduli for the clamped parts

 • Thermal preload changes